Our Journey to Net Zero

 Mightybytes is lucky.
 Our small team and digital-native business model means that reducing and offsetting emissions isn’t as arduous as it might be for product-based companies with large supply chains.
 We don’t purchase a lot of goods and services.
 We don’t travel much for business.
 And in 2020, we barely commuted.
 This enables us to make progress on Net Zero commitments faster than most.
-However, as a small company, many factors are also outside our control and we don’t have the resources to positively impact them, which presents ongoing challenges.
+However, as a small company, many factors are also outside our control.
+We don’t have the resources to positively impact them, which presents ongoing challenges.

 Still, there are areas where we can improve our efforts:

-- We can learn more about setting and maintaining science-based targets, the global standard for which will be finalized in October 2021.
+- Learn more about setting and maintaining science-based targets, the global standard for which will be finalized in October 2021.

-- We will start better quantifying our Sustainable Web Design efforts.
+- Start better quantifying our Sustainable Web Design efforts.